httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 # Messages containing both Unencoded-Digest and Content-Encoding {#encoding-and-unencoded}

 Digests delivered through `Unencoded-Digest` apply to the unencoded representation.
-If a message is received with content coding, a recipient needs to decode the message in order to calculate the digest that can subsequently be used for validation.
+If a message is received with content codings, a recipient needs to decode the message in order to calculate the digest that can subsequently be used for validation.
 If multiple content codings are applied, the recipient needs to decode all encodings in order before validation.

-Since the digest is calculated on unencoded representation bytes, validation of a message with content coding (as described above) can only succeed where the decoded output produces the same byte sequence as the input.
+Since the digest is calculated on unencoded representation bytes, validation of a message with content codings (as described above) can only succeed where the decoded output produces the same byte sequence as the input.
 While many registered content codings behave this way, there is no requirement for them to do so and it remains a possibility that decoding could produce a